drashland/website-v2/docs/rhum/v2.x/2_tutorials/2_test_doubles/4_spies/1_class_spies.md

 // Spy on the class
 const spy = Spy(MyClass);

-// Call the method without args spy.doSomething();
+// Call its method without args spy.doSomething();

 // Verify that the spy's `doSomething()` method was called without args.
 Calling